Lostprophets: The Fake Sound of Progress (2000–2002)

-Start Something (2003–04)
+Start Something (2003–2004)

 After the extensive touring cycle for The Fake Sound of Progress finally ended, the band took a brief break before beginning the process of writing new material for Start Something at Frontline Studios in Caerphilly, Wales.
 They then entered Los Angeles's Barefoot Studio for a recording process that lasted from March until September 2003, with producer Eric Valentine.
 Valentine had previously produced albums for Queens of the Stone Age and Good Charlotte.

 The first single released from the album was the song "Burn Burn", the music video for which began receiving heavy rotation on satellite and cable channels like MTV2, Kerrang!
 TV and Scuzz in the UK.
 The song attracted some criticism, however, as the opening bore a striking resemblance to "Mother Mary", a song from the band Far's Water and Solutions album.
 The band themselves even conceded in interviews that the singing pattern bore an undeniable similarity to the Adamski song "Killer".

 "Burn Burn" was released on 3 November 2003, and was originally scheduled to be closely followed by the release of the album.
 The release of the album was delayed several times and a headlining tour of the UK, was also postponed during this time.
-The band rescheduled the cancelled UK shows, with the exception of their scheduled appearance at the Reading and Leeds Festivals, stating in magazine interviews that honoring those commitments would have meant leaving the recording studio while the album was only half completed.
+The band rescheduled the cancelled UK shows, with the exception of their scheduled appearance at the Reading and Leeds Festivals, stating in magazine interviews that honouring those commitments would have meant leaving the recording studio while the album was only half completed.